Kennesaw State Owls football: Early success – 2017 and 2018

 In the 2018 season the Owls opened at fifth in both polls, the highest in program history.
 Kennesaw lost its third-straight season opener, a road loss to nearby Georgia State.
 It was the program's first game against an FBS team and ended with a 24–20 loss at GA State Stadium (formerly Centennial Olympic Stadium and Turner Field).
 After the setback the Owls did not lose again, winning 11 games in a row.
 After a 56–17 road win against Gardner-Webb, Kennesaw was voted to the number two spot in both the FCS STATS and coaches' polls, behind only North Dakota State.
 Just like in 2017, Kennesaw finished 5–0 in the Big South, winning a second consecutive conference championship.
 That made the Owls the first team to win the conference outright in back to back seasons since former member Liberty did so in 2007 and 2008.
 The regular season was completed with a win against Jacksonville State at SunTrust Park.
 A five-overtime shootout ended in a 60–52 Owl victory that is now regarded as the most exciting in school history.
 Holding a 10–1 regular season record, Kennesaw received a first-round bye as the fourth seed in the FCS playoffs.
 In the second round the Owls hosted the Wofford College Terriers, winning 13–10.
 The Owls lost in the quarterfinals for the second year in a row the following week at home against South Dakota State.
 Kennesaw finished the season ranked fifth in the FCS STATS poll and fourth in the coaches' poll, the best in their short history.

 At the conclusion of the 2019 season, in which Kennesaw was 11–3, the Owls tallied a 48–15 total record from the start of the program.
 That put the Owls as the winningest startup football program through the first five years of playing football.

+In 2022, the owls accepted an invitation to join Conference USA starting in 2024 as they would move up to the FBS level of play.

+Jerry Mack era – 2025-present

+In 2025, the Owls led by first-year coach Jerry Mack, had a remarkable season, finishing 9-3 in the regular season and earning their first-ever Conference USA Championship game appearance, where they defeated defending champion Jacksonville State 19-15 to win the title, achieving a significant turnaround after their previous season.